deveshm/connormcgarr.github.io/_posts/2019-08-24-CTP-OSCE-Thoughts.md

 "Can you please update the course materials?"
 "I'll take this course when the materials are updated!"
 These are some of the retorts I frequently see, in response to words of commendation and praise that the Offensive Security community attribute to the [_Cracking The Perimeter_](https://www.offensive-security.com/information-security-training/cracking-the-perimeter/) course and [OSCE](https://www.offensive-security.com/information-security-certifications/osce-offensive-security-certified-expert/) exam.

-_Cracking The Perimeter_, stylized as _CTP_, is the accompanying course to the Offensive Security Certificed Expert (OSCE) certification.
+_Cracking The Perimeter_, stylized as _CTP_, is the accompanying course to the Offensive Security Certified Expert (OSCE) certification.
 This course is often seen as "outdated".
 There is a reason why Offensive Security certifications do not have an expiration date.
 There is a reason why the courses receive strategic updates.
 There are reasons why Offensive Security alumni are frequently sought out in the information security market.
 I will hit on all of these notions in the middle and latter parts of this post.
 Always remember to trust the process, when it comes to Offensive Security.
-There is a reason why they have accrued so much noteriety.
+There is a reason why they have accrued so much notoriety.

 What are the prerequisites to this course?
 ---

 Are you an [OSCP](https://www.offensive-security.com/information-security-certifications/oscp-offensive-security-certified-professional/) alumni?
 Did you take joy in the exploit development segment of the [_PWK_](https://www.offensive-security.com/information-security-training/penetration-testing-training-kali-linux/) course?
-Do you want to demistify the "magic" behind binary exploitation?
+Do you want to demystify the "magic" behind binary exploitation?
 Do you just have an overall affection for the exploit development lifecycle, x86 assembly, web applications, and infrastructure exploitation?

 If you answered "yes" to any of these questions, this course and exam are probably for you.
 One thing to note as well, there is a common misconception that one must have the OSCP and/or have completed the PWK course.
 This is not true.
 Although beneficial, it is not necessary.